 GtkAtlantic and monopd, a network game like Monopoly®.
 Monopd is the server and GtkAtlantic is one of the available clients using this server.
 I started working on GtkAtlantic in 2002 and I am still improving it when time allows.

 DNSCheck, a simple tool to check if a domain is well-configured using a complete recursive checking.
-It used to be very useful for me but it stopped working a few years ago because I am not very familiar at DNS details and I did not had the time to fix it yet.
+It used to be very useful for me but it stopped working a few years ago because I am not very familiar to DNS details and I did not take the time to fix it yet.

 gtkMaggot, an improved tron game.
 Not updated for more than a decade, it bitrots up to the point of being very hard to build.